-- We would like to commend and thank Pohnpei's management, the U.S. Department of Interior, and the Graduate School - USDA for allowing us to present this financial analysis.
-We hope it serves as a useful and understandable compliment to Pohnpei's annual financial report. - Visit our website at www.crawfordcpas.com for other useful tools for governments.
+• We would like to commend and thank Pohnpei's management, the U.S. Department of Interior, and the Graduate School for allowing us to present this financial analysis.
+We hope it serves as a useful and understandable compliment to Pohnpei's annual financial report.